grannycart/by-sound-alone_source/beta-manuscript/2_Chapter.md

 "Leaves ya with a big fuckin' mystery as to _why_ though, don't ya think?" asked Shakes.

 "Indeed," said Hemi, "though sometimes the pragmatic course of action is to leave the questions aside, and move in a different direction."

-"And the direction we're moving in right now is towards that depot, and leave behind us the mystery of the fuckin' sub with the ram," said Percy.

 The silence settled back in on them.
 Captain Percy lit up yet another cigarillo and puffed away at it steadily until she had filled up the small space of the control room with smoke.
 Hemi slid back down to the navigation chart with his flashlight, and a few minutes later called up to Percy.
 "Sylvia, by my calculations you should be able to see the depot island from the bridge now."